dgreen8789/MLHPrimeSpoon/README.md

 ###What's next for Spoon
 An Android or Windows Store app would be nice for those of us who aren't enslaved by our Apple overlords (All hail the One True Jobs).
 React-native would allow us to deploy such an app with minimal effort.
 On the server side, the amount of queries we are able to send to Google maps service limits the functionality of the application, so extending that capability is an obvious choice for a next step.

+###License
+Do with it whatever you want, just provide credit to Michael Asper and David Green.